Reno, Nevada: Early history

 Archaeological finds place the eastern border of the prehistoric Martis people in the Reno area.
 As early as the mid-1850s, a few pioneers settled in the Truckee Meadows, a relatively fertile valley through which the Truckee River made its way from Lake Tahoe to Pyramid Lake.
-In addition to subsistence farming, these early residents could pick up business from travelers along the California Trail, which followed the Truckee westward, before branching off towards Donner Lake, where the formidable obstacle of the Sierra Nevada began.
+In addition to subsistence farming, these early residents could pick up business from travelers along the California Trail, which followed the Truckee westward, before branching off toward Donner Lake, where the formidable obstacle of the Sierra Nevada began.

 Gold was discovered in the vicinity of Virginia City in 1850, and a modest mining community developed, but the discovery of silver in 1859 at the Comstock Lode led to a mining rush, and thousands of emigrants left their homes, bound for the West, hoping to find a fortune.

 To provide the necessary connection between Virginia City and the California Trail, Charles W. Fuller built a log toll bridge across the Truckee River in 1859.
 A small community that served travelers soon grew near the bridge.
 After two years, Fuller sold the bridge to Myron C. Lake, who continued to develop the community by adding a grist mill, kiln, and livery stable to the hotel and eating house.
 He renamed it "Lake's Crossing".
 Most of what is present-day western Nevada was formed as the Nevada Territory from part of Utah Territory in 1861.

 By January 1863, the Central Pacific Railroad (CPRR) had begun laying tracks east from Sacramento, California, eventually connecting with the Union Pacific Railroad at Promontory, Utah, to form the First transcontinental railroad.
 Lake deeded land to the CPRR in exchange for its promise to build a depot at Lake's Crossing.
 In 1864, Washoe County was consolidated with Roop County, and Lake's Crossing became the county's largest town.
 Lake had earned himself the title "founder of Reno".
 Once the railroad station was established, the town of Reno officially came into being on May 9, 1868.
 CPRR construction superintendent Charles Crocker named the community after Major General Jesse Lee Reno, a Union officer killed in the Civil War at the Battle of South Mountain.